-· Order intake was SEK 230 M (520), a decrease of 56 percent compared to the same period last year.
-Last year’s order intake included a large order totaling more than SEK 300 M from an American customer.
+· Order intake was SEK 324 M (230), an increase of 41 percent compared to the same period last year.

-· Order backlog amounted to SEK 131 M (445), of which the majority is expected to be invoiced in the next quarter.
+· Order backlog amounted to SEK 903 M (131), of which the majority is expected to be delivered in 2020.

-· Order intake was SEK 438 M (708), a decrease of 38 percent compared to the same period last year.
+· Order intake was SEK 695 M (438), an increase of 59 percent compared to the same period last year.